catsmoker/com.app.catsmoker/README.md

 # Catsmoker App

 Catsmoker is a simple Android app that displays a web page using a `WebView` component.
 The web page shown is hosted at [catsmoker.github.io](https://catsmoker.github.io).
-It also serves as a utility aimed at unlocking higher FPS in games by spoofing your device as a different model for specific games.
+It also serves as a utility aimed at unlocking higher FPS in games by spoofing your device as a different model for specific games. and more...

 For more information, visit the [GitHub repository](https://github.com/Xposed-Modules-Repo/com.app.catsmoker).